 Weather conditions. - Temperature in spring was generally mild.
-Although air temperature averaged -0.45°C between 20 May and 20 June (0.46°C below normal), the period of goose arrival and egg-laying, it averaged 2.02°C (0.59°C above normal) during 1-15 June, which is the critical period of egg formation and egg-laying.
-The snow pack at the end of winter was relatively thick (snow depth was 34 cm on 4 June) but the mild weather in June resulted in a normal snowmelt in the lowlands (Fig. 2).
-However, the summer was generally cool and unusually foggy with frequent precipitations (cumulative rainfall: 153 mm, long-term average: 93 mm).
-This summer was the wettest recorded since 1995.
+Air temperature averaged 0.10°C between 20 May and 20 June (0.09°C above normal), the period of goose arrival and egg-laying, and 2.13°C (0.66°C above normal) during 1-15 June, which is the critical period of egg formation and egg-laying.
+The snow pack at the end of winter was relatively thick (snow depth was 21 cm on 8 June) but the mild weather in June resulted in a normal snowmelt in the lowlands (Fig. 2).
+However, temperature in July was cold compared to recent years and cloud cover was extensive whereas August was generally mild and sunny.
+Overall, precipitations during the summer were low (cumulative rainfall: 50.5 mm, long-term average: 90 mm) as this was one of the driest summer recorded since 1995.

-Goose arrival and nesting activity. - The number of geese counted on the hills surrounding the Qarlikturvik Valley (main field station), usually the first area used by geese upon arrival, was moderate at our first count on 3 June (138 pairs) but increased very rapidly afterward.
-Number of geese peaked at 650 pairs on 6 June, a very high number (Fig. 3).
-This suggests that goose arrival on Bylot Island was relatively early this year.
+Goose arrival and nesting activity. - The number of geese counted on the hills surrounding the Qarlikturvik Valley (main field station), usually the first area used by geese upon arrival, was moderate at our first count on 7 June (180 pairs) but increased rapidly over the next few days to peak at 574 pairs on 12 June, a high number (Fig. 3).
+Nonetheless, the peak count of birds was 5 days later than in 2012, which suggests that goose arrival on Bylot Island was delayed this year.
 The subsequent decline in goose numbers was due to the movements of geese to the nesting colony, away from the Qarlikturvik Valley.

-Median egg-laying date in the colony was 12 June, which is the long-term average egglaying date on Bylot Island (Table 1).
-Nest density in the colony was slightly higher than last year (5.24 nests/ha vs. 4.89 in 2011) and above the long-term average.
-No nests were found in the Qarlikturvik Valley (predominantly a brood-rearing area) compared to 19 in 2011.
-Overall, average clutch size was 3.80, slightly higher than the long-term average (Table 1).
+Median egg-laying date in the colony was 13 June, which is one day later than the longterm average on Bylot Island (Table 1).
+Nest density in the center of the colony was high compared to last year (8.85 vs. 5.24 nests/ha in 2012) and above the long-term average.
+Similar to 2012, no nests were found in the Qarlikturvik Valley (predominantly a brood-rearing area).
+Overall, average clutch size was 3.58, slightly lower than the long-term average (Table 1).

-Nesting success of geese. - Nesting success (proportion of nests hatching at least one egg) was low this year in the colony (54%, a value below the long-term average, Table 1).
-This was largely due to a high activity of Arctic Foxes and avian predators around goose nests, which destroyed many nests.
-During the summer, 99 neck-collared birds were sighted, similar to last year (89).
-Peak hatch was on 9 July, which is the long-term average (Table 1).
-We tagged 1412 goslings in nests at hatch, all in the Camp-2 area.
-Overall, nesting conditions of geese in 2012 were therefore moderate.
+Nesting success of geese. - Nesting success (proportion of nests hatching at least one egg) was moderate this year in the colony (67%, a value similar to the long-term average, Table 1).
+This was largely due to a relatively low activity of Arctic Foxes and avian predators around goose nests, which destroyed fewer nests than last year.
+During the summer, 120 neck-collared birds were sighted in the colony.
+Peak hatch was on 10 July, which is also one day later than the long-term average (Table 1).
+We tagged 2570 goslings in nests at hatch, all in the Camp-2 area.
+Overall, nesting conditions of geese in 2013 were therefore near average.

-Density of broods. - The density of goose faeces at the end of the summer in wet meadows of the Qarlikturvik Valley was moderate $(5.1 \pm 0.6 \text{ [SE] faeces/m}^2; \text{ long-term average: } 5.7; \text{ Fig. 4})$.
+Density of broods. - The density of goose faeces at the end of the summer in wet meadows of the Qarlikturvik Valley was very high $(13.9 \pm 3.1 \text{ [SE]} \text{ faeces/m}^2; \text{ long-term}$ average: 6.0; Fig. 4).
 Accumulation of faeces began in mid-July, when newly-hatched broods started to move in the valley from the colony further south and increased steadily thereafter until mid-August.
-Faeces density at the end of the summer was low in the wet meadows of the nesting colony at Camp-2 $(2.8 \pm 0.3 \text{ faeces/m}^2; \text{ long-term average: } 3.7)$.
+Faeces density at the end of the summer was moderate in the wet meadows of the nesting colony at Camp-2 $(3.5 \pm 0.4 \text{ faeces/m}^2; \text{ long-term} \text{ average: } 3.7).$